secretflow/spu/docs/development/psi.rst

 Start two terminals.

-Use ECDH-PSI as example, protocol is 1.
-KKRT-PSI set protocol to 2, BC22 PCG-PSI set protocol to 3.
+Taking ECDH-PSI as an example, protocol is 1.
+KKRT-PSI sets protocol to 2, BC22 PCG-PSI sets protocol to 3.

 Get PSI result in rank 0.